jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

           number    = "U7, T7, V8, T8"> SD_DAT;

-    // Peripheral specifications in the driver class: sig'4< input_clock = "!Clock", max_delay = "14 ns"          > Data_in;
+    // Peripheral specifications in the driver class: net'4< input_clock = "!Clock", max_delay = "14 ns"          > Data_in;
-    sig'4<output_clock =  "Clock", setup = "5 ns", hold = "5 ns"> Data_out;
+    net'4<output_clock =  "Clock", setup = "5 ns", hold = "5 ns"> Data_out;

-    // Assign the signals to the pin
+    // Assign the nets to the pin
     Data_in = SD_DAT;
     SD_DAT  = Data_out;

 External delays are always referenced to a clock, even if the external delay is purely combinational.
 This is so that the timing constraints are compatible with the Synopsis Design Constraints format, which is the industry-preferred standard.

 ### Bus Connections
-ALCHA does not support high-impedance signals directly.
+ALCHA does not support high-impedance nets directly.
 Pins can be set to high-impedance by disabling the driver (see the Pins section for details).
-In order to emulate a bus that has a set of tri-state drivers, the signals should be gated through AND gates and then combined through an OR gate to drive the bus.
+In order to emulate a bus that has a set of tri-state drivers, the nets should be gated through AND gates and then combined through an OR gate to drive the bus.

 ## Pins
 ### Definition